Envelope Sequencer (Advanced)

-Select the envelope Options menu and select 'Create sequence'.
+Select the envelope Options menu (small right-facing arrow on standard envelopes) and then select 'Create sequence'.

 - Adding control points - The top row squares in the window defines 'steps' equal to the grid spacing of the parent envelope.
 Left-click to step forward, Right-click to step backward through 4 states: